neoforged/Documentation/docs/items/interactions.md

                 - Within the attackers's interaction range and the item's attack range (`DataComponents#ATTACK_RANGE`).
                 - Not invulnerable and can be hit by a projectile.
                 - Not passengers of the same vehicle.
-            - `LivingEntity#stabAttack` is fired for each entity, returning true if the target is successfully damaged, knockbacked, or dismounted:
+            - `LivingEntity#stabAttack` is called for each entity, returning true if the target is successfully damaged, knockbacked, or dismounted:
                 - The damage source is obtained from `ItemStack#getDamageSource`.
                 - [`Entity#hurtServer`][hurt] is called.
                 - If the piercing weapon deals knockback, then `LivingEntity#causeExtraKnockback` is called.